-We will keep online presentations as a possibility after good experiences with this format in 2021.
+We will keep online presentations as a possibility after good experiences with this format.

-When you register your talk, you have to chose between digital or physical for all the time slots you are registering for.
+When you register your presentation, you have to choose between digital or physical for all the time slots you are registering for.
 In this way you can plan your week more in detail.

 Central to Book a Scientist is the meeting between the scientist and the public.
-We therefore have a requirement of having at least one physical talk.
+We therefore have a requirement of having at least one physical presentation.
 The rest is up to you.